MaxiAmZocken/My-Stuff/README.md

 __Here you can find some code i programmed, most of this is programmed in AutoHotkey.
-To code in ahk I use a program called notepad++.__
+To code in ahk I use a program called Visual Studio Code.__
 All Programs are listed down below

 __My Computer__